Optum/dce/README.md

 ## Database Backups

-Redbox does not backup your DynamoDB tables by default.
+Dcs does not backup your DynamoDB tables by default.
 However, if you want to restore a DynamoDB table from a backup, we do provide a helper script in [scripts/restore_db.sh](./scripts/restore_db.sh).
 This script is also provided as a Github release artifact, for easy access.

 To restore a DynamoDB table from a backup:

 ```
 # Grab the account table name from Terraform state
-table_name=$(cd modules && terraform output redbox_account_db_table_name)
+table_name=$(cd modules && terraform output dcs_account_db_table_name)

 # Or, grab the leases table name
-table_name=$(cd modules && terraform output redbox_lease_db_table_name)
+table_name=$(cd modules && terraform output dcs_lease_db_table_name)

 # List available backups
 ./scripts/restore_db.sh \